Radio

 Disabled

-attribute and the associated <label>
+Add the disabled attribute and the associated <label>s are

 automatically styled to match with a lighter color to help indicate the input’s state.